ErwanBarbedor/Plume_-_TextEngine/readme.md

 \include header.txe
 \header{Welcome to My Website}
 ```
 Output:

 ```html
 <header>
     <h1>Welcome to My Website</h1>
 </header>
 ```

-If you want to include a file containing no txe code but potentially many characters to escape, (like a css file) you can use the `\include[extern] {path}` option.
+If you want to include a file containing no `txe` code but potentially many characters to escape (like a CSS file), you can use the `\include[extern] {path}` option.
 The file will be read and directly included without being executed.

-## Advanced documentation
+## Advanced Documentation

-### Macro with arbitrary number of arguments
+### Macros with Arbitrary Numbers of Arguments

-You can access the table of all passed argument in the field `__args`.
+You can access the table of all passed arguments in the field `__args`.

-Exemple :
+Example:

 ```txe
 \def multiargs {
     \for {i, args in ipairs(__args)} {